Title

 Case Summary (G.R.
 No. 188308)

-The petition framed two primary issues: (1) whether COMELEC violated due process by conducting proceedings without notice to petitioner; and (2) whether COMELEC gravely abused its discretion by appreciating ballots no longer in its custody and while they were at SET premises.
+The petition raised two principal issues: whether the COMELEC violated the petitioner’s right to due process by conducting proceedings without notice and without the petitioner’s participation; and whether the COMELEC gravely abused its discretion, amounting to lack or excess of jurisdiction, by appreciating ballots that were not in its official custody and that were located outside its premises and control.

-Jurisdictional Effect of Physical Transfer of Ballots to SET
+Jurisdictional Effect of the Transfer of Ballots to the SET

 ...continue reading